 Episode 102: Castle Leoch

-Claire Randall, a woman out of time, finds herself in the rustic splendor of Castle Leoch, the stronghold of Clan MacKenzie, in 1743 Scotland.
-As she tries to come to terms with her predicament, navigating the perils and politics of the 18th century, one figure stands out: the enigmatic and always-injured Jamie Fraser.
+As she tries to come to terms with her 18th-century predicament, one figure stands out amongst the rest: the enigmatic and always-injured Jamie Fraser.
 Swoon.

 Throughout the episode, Jamie and Claire’s interactions range from tentative to tender.
-Having previously treated Jamie’s gunshot wound, Claire now finds herself attending to his dislocated shoulder at the castle, an intimate moment that reveals Jamie’s ability to endure pain stoically.
-Their growing bond is palpable, not just in moments of care but in stolen glances and shared confidences.
+Having previously treated Jamie’s gunshot wound, Claire now finds herself attending to his dislocated shoulder at the castle, an intimate moment that reveals Jamie’s ability to endure pain over and over.

 Claire: Why did you tell me?